-Aaron Kreiner is the Co-Chair and Head of Quantitative Investments for the Oberlin Finance and Investment Club.
-Aaron recently stepped in as Co-Chair, while continuing to run the Quantitative Investments portion of the club's strategy.
-Under Aaron's leadership, the club has outperformed the benchmark for the 2nd time.
+Aaron Kreiner is the Chief Investment Officer for the Oberlin Finance and Investment Club.
 During his time with the club, Aaron has created stock selection algorithms, performed technical analysis of equity price-volume trends, and ran regressions to correlate macro factors with equity prices.

 During the past summer, Aaron worked at Nomura on the Securitized Products Research Desk.
 He has accepted a full-time offer once he graduates.
 The summer before that, Aaron worked at MIAC (Mortgage Industry Advisory Company) on the Whole Loan Sales and Trading Desk.
 He built whole loan amortization tables to model principle cash flows based on pre-payment and default scenarios, programmed VBA input modules to model whole loans against 10-Year Treasury yields to benchmark whole loan performance, created Brownian Motion and Mean-Reversion interest rate models to project loan pre-payment speeds and price future cash flows, and programmed loan input template in VBA to process and map client loan tapes to automatically stratify them by pool characteristics such as geography, credit, and principle balance.
 During Winter Term 2016, Aaron studied and applied stochastic calculus and probability methods to equity trends.
 These techniques have been increasingly used to study high frequency trading and randomized processes in financial derivatives.
 Aaron's interests lie in quantitative finance, trading, and research.

 On Campus, Aaron is an Economics and Mathematics Double Major with a Minor in Computer Science.
 Additionally Aaron tutors upper level mathematics and statistics.